martinfsl/TTT4275_Project_Classification/README.md

 2. task:

-Second task is creating a classifier that can classify a digit givena 28x28 pixel-array with grey-scaled values which represents a handwritten number.
+Second task is creating a classifier that can classify a digit given a 28x28 pixel-array with grey-scaled values which represents a handwritten number.

 This task also consists of two parts:
 * For the first part, the whole training set is used at templates.